Translate

 "I spoke to her on Monday and she was hopeful and confident, looking forward to putting this part of her life behind her.
 Last night she lost the battle.
 Cause of death has not been issued yet and no death certificate has been issued either."

 Sources told TMZ that Kelly's new boyfriend took her to rehab earlier this week, but it was too late — the actress suffered a fatal cardiac arrest Wednesday night.
+Kelly was a veteran actress who got her start in 1992 on "Married… With Children."
+Her credits included "Murphy Brown," "Charmed," and "Silk Stockings."

 On "That '70s Show," the veteran actress played the promiscuous elder sister of Topher Grace's Eric Forman for five years.
 Her character was written out, though Kelly returned for a few episodes in Season 5.
 Then, she was replaced by Christina Moore in Season 6